justinformentin/p/content/code/2021-03-28/index.md

 It doesn't matter what code you wrote, there should be test coverage to back it up.
 This improves confidence in your code, reduces bugs, makes it easier to debug, makes it easier to refactor, and makes it easier for other people to understand your code.

-You don't need to follow arbitrary rules like 100% coverage, 80% coverage, or an equal number of unit and integration tests.

-Write tests in a way that you can get to a place where when something breaks or you need to make changes, you can be confident in the code you're writing.
+You don't need to follow any arbitrary rules like "80% test coverage".
+What is important is that you're writing tests in a way that allow you to confidently make changes to your code when you need to refactor, or if something breaks.
 Because your code will break.
 All the time.

 ![testing](./testing.png)

+If refactoring large chunks of code makes you nervous, or there are regressions every other release, it means you don't have enough test coverage.

-Tests are really the front line of documentation.
-You should be able to understand what the code does just by reading the tests.
+Tests are also the front line of documentation.
+You should be able to understand what code does just by reading the tests.

 ## Write documentation.

 Write comments, and write documentation.
 No, your code isn't self documenting.
 If you think you shouldn't write any comments anywhere, I'm sorry to tell you that [you're mistaken](/code/self-documenting-code).

-It's true that getting better at [naming things](./code.naming-things) and improving the structure of your code should eliminate the need for many comments.
+It's true that getting better at [naming things](/code/naming-things) and improving the structure of your code should eliminate the need for many comments.
 But there is a time and place for writing them, and they're often most useful when explaining the **why** behind some code instead of the **how**.

 Long form documentation should be written when more complex explanations are necessary or you need to explain whole feature sets to people not in your immediate team.